maximilionus/lucidglyph/README.md

 > 2. Now you can install the new version by simply following the "Install"
 >    section.

-### Per-User Mode
+### User Mode
-> [!NOTE]
+> **Warning**
-> This feature is available starting from `0.10.0` version.

-> [!IMPORTANT]
+>
 > Experimental feature, expect things not to work as intended.
 User feedback is
 > greatly appreciated.

-Per-user mode allows the project to be installed only for the current user, without any need for elevated permissions (sudo) or system-wide changes.
-This is very handy for immutable file systems where any system-wide changes are forbidden or overwritten on upgrade.
+User mode allows the project to be installed only for the current user, without any need for elevated permissions (sudo) or system-wide changes.
+This is very handy for immutable file systems where system-wide changes are forbidden or get overwritten on firmware upgrade.

 To activate this mode, pass the `--user` (or `-u`) argument on main script run:
 ```sh